Does Barnes & Noble Education (BNED) Pay a Dividend? (2026)

 No. Barnes & Noble Education does not pay a dividend.
 As a small-cap company working through a turnaround, it is directing cash toward paying down debt, funding First Day Complete growth, and rebuilding profitability after its 2024 recapitalization, rather than returning cash to shareholders.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with BNED's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with BNED's investor relations page or your broker before acting on them.